 Firstly, Mental Toughness is not about being macho in any sense.
-It is entirely about our ability to be “the best that we can be”.
+It is entirely about our ability to be “the best version of ourselves that we can be”.
 This is, of course, central to development activity for virtually everyone on the planet.

 It is a very well evidenced psychological concept.
 Mental Toughness is a personality trait which determines to a significant extent how we respond to life – its stressors, pressure, challenge and opportunity.
 Its roots lie in Health Psychology.
-It has a major role in understanding well-being, although the term Mental Toughness originates in Sports Psychology where it is a widely used concept.
+It has a major role in understanding well-being.
+The term Mental Toughness originates in Sports Psychology where it is a widely used concept to examine performance.

 What does it add to what we can do?

 Mental Toughness differs from most widely used personality concepts in that it describes “how we think”.
-Most personality models and measures used in people and organisational development are describing “what we do when confronted by events”.
+Most personality models and measures used in people and organisational development are describing and predicting behaviour – “what we do when confronted by events”.
 This is of course, useful but perhaps not as useful as understanding “why we behave the way we do”.

 Understanding Mental Toughness provides the opportunity for that insight.
-This is fundamentally important if we are to change behaviour if we need to, and understand why somethings creates an issue for us but not for others.
+This is fundamentally important if we are to change behaviour, where this is needed, and to understand why some events create an issue for some but not for others.